PaddlePaddle/FastDeploy/docs/en/build_and_install/cpu.md

 - cmake >= 3.18.0
 - python >= 3.6

+Notice the `wheel` is required if you need to pack a wheel, execute `pip install wheel` first.

 All compilation options are introduced via environment variables

 ### Linux & Mac